 Complementing the "prohibited use" provisions, new gTLD registrars were bound by the 2013 RAA, which imposed on registrars a duty to promptly "investigate and respond appropriately to any reports of abuse."
 Subsequently, ICANN received abuse complaints in 2014, 2015, and 2016.
-Subsequently, ICANN received abuse complaints in 2014, 2015, ICANN received 438 abuse complaints related to registrars.
+Abuse complaints are typically higher for registrars than for registries.
+In 2015, ICANN received 438 abuse complaints related to registrars.
 These complaints included both legacy and new gTLDs.
-ICANN noted that these complaints involved in part, "registrars not taking reasonable and prompt steps to respond to appropriately to reports of abuse, which at a minimum should be to forward valid complaints to the registrants.
+ICANN noted that these complaints involved in part, "registrars not taking reasonable and prompt steps to respond to appropriately to reports of abuse, which at a minimum should be to forward valid complaints to the registrants."
 ICANN's 2015 audit of registrars under the 2013 RAA indicated that 74 percent of the registrars audited had deficiencies related to the RAA contract provisions requiring a Registrar Abuse Contact and a duty to investigate complaints of abuse.
 ICANN's 2016 audit of registrars showed a deficiency rate of 60 percent related to this same contract provision.
 These figures indicate that the "mitigating abuse" safeguard is the subject of complaints and the ICANN compliance process.